EnzoBnl/enzobnl/bd.md

 rdd.foreach((a: String) => if (a.toLowerCase().startsWith("a")) startingWithA += a)
 println(s"rdd contains ${startingWithA.size} records starting with 'a'")
 ```
 because `startingWithA` will not be shared among JVMs in cluster mode.
-In client mode it will print
+In non local modes (

 Use [accumulators](https://spark.apache.org/docs/latest/rdd-programming-guide.html#accumulators) instead.